websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

 #### Content Display

-You can display web content, a blog entry, or document by adding a Content Fragment from the *Content Display* panel.
+You can display web content, a blog entry, or a document by adding a Content Fragment from the *Content Display* panel.
 See [Using the Content Display Fragment](./using-fragments.md#using-the-content-fragment) for more information.

 ![Use Content Display fragments to display existing web content.](./content-pages-overview/images/05.png)